royalmelon0505/MFG_prompt/pre_prompt.md

 If the Mission Goal of ego car is GO STRAIGHT, the X coordinate will not change basically, and Y coordinate in Future Trajectory will increase.
 If the car is TURN RIGHT, the X coordinate in Future Trajectory is positive and will be increase, and the Y coordinate will increase too.
 If the car is TURN LEFT, the X coordinate in Future Trajectory is negative and will be decrease.
 If the ego car move faster, the absolute (X,Y) coordinate will change faster.

 ## Task
--Thought Process:
+- Thought Process:
 Analyse the Metadata about the original AV-Scene.
 Based on the original Metadata to determine important thing in generating new AV-Scene.

--New AV-Scene Generation:
+- New AV-Scene Generation:
 Follow the Chain of Thought step by step to decide what information in original Metadata need to be modified for generation.
 Especially Start Point of Historical Trajectory (T=-3) and End Point of Future Trajectory (T=3) must be different from original AV-Scene

 ## Input